E3 Weapons Policy

-- Entertainment Software Association (ESA), E3 Show Management IRL Events (IRL), E3 security, and law enforcement have the absolute and immediate right to inspect attendees’ belongings, including, but not limited to, costumes, props, and weapons, and may in their sole discretion confiscate the item, require modifications to the item, remove the attendee, confiscate the attendee’s badge, and/or prohibit the attendee’s reentry at future events.
-ESA and IRL bear no responsibility or liability for any damages and/or injuries incurred as a result of the use of attendees’ belongings, including, but not limited to, costumes, props, and weapons.
+- Entertainment Software Association (ESA), E3 Show Management (Dolaher Events), E3 Security, and law enforcement have the absolute and immediate right to inspect attendees’ belongings, including, but not limited to, costumes, props, and weapons, and may in their sole discretion confiscate the item, require modifications to the item, remove the attendee from E3, confiscate the attendee’s badge, and/or prohibit the attendee’s reentry at future events.
+ESA and Dolaher Events bear no responsibility or liability for any damages and/or injuries incurred as a result of the use or inspection of attendees’ belongings, including, but not limited to, costumes, props, and weapons.

-- No real weapons are allowed at E3 2018.
-This includes, but is not limited to, firearms (whether loaded or unloaded), handguns, shotguns, rifles, tasers, blowguns, ammunition, knives, blades, live swords, switch blades, axes, hatchets, daggers, clubs, metal/wooden bats, crossbows, arrows, stars, nunchucks, brass knuckles, boomerangs, darts, whips, pepper spray, flame throwers, laser-aiming devices, explosives, and any other item that violates applicable local, state, or federal laws, rules, or regulations or that appears, in ESA’s and IRL’s sole discretion, to be dangerous or to have the potential of harming others.
+- No real weapons are allowed at E3 2020.
+This includes, but is not limited to, firearms (whether loaded or unloaded), handguns, shotguns, rifles, tasers, blowguns, ammunition, knives, blades, live swords, switch blades, axes, hatchets, daggers, clubs, metal/wooden bats, crossbows, arrows, stars, nunchucks, brass knuckles, boomerangs, darts, whips, pepper spray, flame throwers, laser-aiming devices, explosives, and any other item that violates applicable local, state, or federal laws, rules, or regulations or that appears, in ESA’s and/or Dolaher Events’ sole discretion, to be dangerous or to have the potential of harming others.

 - Prop weapons must be submitted to E3 Weapons Check for inspection, approval, and peace bonding.
 E3 Weapons Check is located at the entrances to the Los Angeles Convention Center.
 Peace bonding is the process of marking and/or binding props.
 A prop weapon must be rendered permanently inoperable in order to qualify for peace bonding.
-Even prop weapons that have been inspected may be subject to re-inspection at any time.
-In addition to being peace bonded, a prop weapon must meet other criteria, including, but not limited to: (i) prop weapons cannot be more than seven feet long or weigh more than 15 pounds; (ii) prop explosives cannot be made out of metal; (iii) swords and other prop blade weapons must be non-metal, blunt-edged, and swords must be tied to the costume in such a way that they are unable to be drawn; (iv) prop bows must be unstrung; (v) prop arrows must have non-metal, blunted tips; and (vi) if the prop weapon looks realistic, then it must either be translucent or at least half covered with solid white or bright red, orange, yellow, green, blue, pink, or purple.
-ESA, IRL, and E3 security have the sole discretion to approve prop weapons.
+Even prop weapons that have been inspected are subject to re-inspection at any time.
+In addition to being peace bonded, a prop weapon must meet other criteria, including, but not limited to: (i) prop weapons cannot be more than seven feet long or weigh more than 15 pounds; (ii) prop explosives cannot be made of metal; (iii) swords and other prop blade weapons must be non-metal and blunt-edged, and swords must be tied to the costume in such a way that they are unable to be drawn; (iv) prop bows must be unstrung; (v) prop arrows must have non-metal, blunted tips; and (vi) if the prop weapon looks realistic, then it must either be translucent or covered (at least 50%) with solid white or bright red, orange, yellow, green, blue, pink, or purple.
+ESA, Dolaher Events, and E3 Security have the sole discretion to approve prop weapons.